RM 1,478 Find Cheap Flights from Southeast Asia to North America

 • How many cities have direct flights to North America?

 From Southeast Asia, there are direct flights to North America from 4 cities.
-The city with the most direct flights is Singapore, with 122 direct flights each week.
+The city with the most direct flights is Manila, with 74 direct flights each week.

 • How many direct flights to North America are there each day?